The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

-## Find Wishlist Item by WishlistId and Item Id
+## Get Wishlist Item by WishlistId and Item Id
-Returns the  wishlist item belonging to the given wishlist id and item id
+Returns the  wishlist item belonging to the given wishlist id and item id.

 If the item does not exist, this method returns a ResourceNotFound error.

 **THIS API IS DEPRECIATED**